 This tangy citrusy grilled ginger lime shrimp is the perfect healthy light meal for all your summer entertaining, or just a great meal for two.
+It's also great as a party appetizer or part of a buffet.

 Grilled Ginger Lime Shrimp